Skip to content

 Colours

 LCARdS accepts several colour formats wherever a colour value is expected.
-You can also define state-based colour maps so colours change automatically with entity state.
+You can use static values (hex, CSS variables, theme tokens), state-based maps that change automatically with entity state, or full template expressions for dynamic logic.
+This page covers all three.

 Colour Value Formats

-Using CSS colour vars --lcars-* and --lcards-* will automatically be mutated by the Alert system.
-Hard-coded colour definitions will remain static (useful when you don't want a specific colour to change on Alert mode changes).
-You can also use the base() computed function to reference a theme token or CSS variable but always receive its pre-alert, green-alert baseline value — see Computed Colour Tokens below.
+CSS colour vars (--lcars-* and --lcards-*) are automatically shifted by the Alert system when an alert mode is active.
+Hard-coded hex values remain static — useful when you don't want a specific colour to respond to alerts.
+Use base() to reference a token or CSS variable but always receive its pre-alert baseline value — see Computed Colour Tokens below.

 FormatExampleNotes